abster/Abhijeet-LLMBasedRealEstateAgent-Project/README.md

 7. Performs semantic search for matching listings based on non-visual preferences (using the ChromaDB vector db initialized above).
 8. Performs semantic search for matching listings based on visual preferences (using the LanceDB vector db initialized above).
 9. Computes intersection of listing ids for the above semantic searches.
 If there is at least one intersection, computed intersection is used, otherwise we fallback to using non-visual search results.
-10. Uses LLM to enhance the real estate listing description for the matches to appeal to user preferences (ensuring that description only includes factual information that was available from original listing).
+10. Uses LLM to enhance the real estate listing description for the matches to appeal to user preferences.
+Only factual information that was available from the original listing is included.
 11. Displays recommended listings (along with images) in markdown synatx.

 ### Non-default modes